2021 Toyota Land Cruiser Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

-To avoid overpaying on a new Toyota Land Cruiser, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Land Cruiser, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Toyota Land Cruiser